 The overarching interest of the Bear lab is in the question of how experience and deprivation modify synaptic connections in the brain.
 Experience-dependent synaptic plasticity is the physical substrate of memory, sculpts connections during postnatal development to determine the capabilities and limitations of brain functions, is responsible for the reorganization of the brain after damage, and is vulnerable in numerous psychiatric and neurological diseases and contributes to their symptoms.

-The Boyden group, centered in the MIT Media Lab and jointly affiliated with the MIT Department of Biological Engineering and the MIT Department of Brain and Cognitive Sciences, works on inventing new tools for the analysis and engineering of brain circuits.
-We have been developing molecules, hardware, and methods to activate,silence, record, and analyze neural activity and circuit signaling, within and between brain circuits.
-We also work on novel, focal, noninvasive methods for human brain stimulation.
+Our group, centered in the MIT McGovern Institute and Howard Hughes Medical Institute, and jointly affiliated with the MIT Department of Biological Engineering and the MIT Department of Media Arts and Sciences, works on inventing and applying new tools for the analysis and engineering of brain circuits.
+We have been developing molecules, hardware, and methods to activate, silence, record, and analyze neural activity and circuit signaling, throughout brain circuits.
+We also work on ways to map the molecular structure of the brain.

 A primary focus of the research in the Brown laboratory is the development of statistical methods and signal-processing algorithms for neuroscience data analysis, using combinations of likelihood, Bayesian, state-space, time-series and point process approaches.
 The laboratory is also using a systems neuroscience approach to study how the state of general anesthesia is induced and maintained.
 The long-term goal of this research is to establish a neurophysiological definition of anesthesia, safer, site-specific anesthetic drugs and to develop better neurophysiologically-based methods for measuring depth of anesthesia.